Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 Predict length of stay following major surgery at a large metropolitan hospital

 Hospital length of stay (LOS) is defined as the length of time a patient remains in the hospital following a medical procedure.
 Being able to accurately predict LOS is a major goal of the healthcare community as it would streamline care, and help to efficiently direct resources to patients most in need.
-Here I used a dataset containing demographic information, general health status, lab values, and detailed procedural information from patients who underwent major colorectal surgery to identify the features that are most predictive of LOS and build a model that predicts LOS within 2 days for 88% of patients.
+Here I used a dataset containing demographic information, general health status, lab values, and detailed procedural information from patients who underwent major colorectal surgery to identify the features that are most predictive of LOS and build a model that predicts LOS within 2 days for over 50% of patients.
 To do so, I took the following steps:

 1) Cleaned the data and imputed missing values using random forest classification/regression
 2) Performed exploratory data analysis/visualization, and hypothesis-testing with parametric and non-parametric methods